The National Math Club FAQ

 Registration is completely free, thanks to the support of our sponsors, especially the Northrop Grumman Foundation, the Lead Sponsor of the National Math Club.
-Registered club leaders receive the free Club in a Binder, online access to games and the MATHCOUNTS Club App—all of which provide resources and games for running club meetings.
+Registered club leaders receive the free club kit, online access to activities and the MATHCOUNTS Club App—all of which provide resources and games for running club meetings.

 Registered clubs also can go for awards and prizes within the National Math Club by applying for Silver and Gold Level Status, which is explained below.

 Registered Club Leader Questions

-Where can I find the Club in a Binder and other club resources online?
+Where can I find the club resources online?

 Log in to the Club Dashboard.
-The Club in a Binder activities, Silver and Gold Level instructions and MATHCOUNTS Club App links will be posted in mid-August when registration opens.
+Games, math explorations, problem sets, Silver and Gold Level instructions and MATHCOUNTS Club App links will be posted in mid-August when registration opens.

-When can I expect to receive my mailed Club in a Binder?
+When can I expect to receive my mailed Club Kit?

 What is Silver Level Status and how can my club achieve it?